thuthichchoichu/CoCaro.apk/README.md

-# Link to apk file:
+ Link to apk file:
-# Description how I make this game work by my idea

-# The core of my program is how to detect when user has chance to win
+# The core of my program is how to detect when user or my machine has chance to win
 1. Calculate all move of 3x3 board - 2d array.
 It has 8 move to win, a move to win include 3 coordinate, example 00 11 22.
  *   00 | 01 | 02
  *  ---+---+----=